atusy/vimconf-2025-small/index.md

 ---

 ### The answer is ...
+7/10

-* 7/10, and there are more builtin features.
+- There are more builtin features
-* The power of tree-sitter is already unlocked in Neovim!!
+- The power of tree-sitter is already unlocked in Neovim!!
-* If you use Vim, sorry for inconvenience..., but I have a good news today
+- If you use Vim, sorry for inconvenience..., but I have a good news today

 ---